X-FRI/stoream/README.md

 - Publish: `dotnet publish`

 > [!NOTE]
-> *OPTIONAL*: In addition, we also use [UPX](https://upx.github.io/) to > optimize the size of the executable file.
-Most Linux distributions can > be installed through the package manager, such as on openSUSE:
+> *OPTIONAL*: If you need to publish, you need to install [UPX](https://upx.github.io/), it will be used to optimize the size of the executable file.
+Most Linux distributions can be installed through the package manager, such as on openSUSE:
 > ```
 > zypper in upx
 > ```